learn-co-students/python-primer-jsong-programming-blockchain-demo/README.md

 ### Modular Arithmetic

-If you don't remember Modular Arithmetic, it's this function on python
+If you don't remember Modular Arithmetic, it's this function in python

 ```python
 39 % 12